Mary Jo Kopechne: Career

 Kopechne was devastated emotionally by the assassination of Robert F. Kennedy in June 1968.
 After working briefly for the Kennedy proxy campaign of George McGovern, she said that she could not return to work on Capitol Hill, saying: "I just feel Bobby's presence everywhere.
 I can't go back because it will never be the same again."
 But as her father later said, "Politics was her life".
 In September 1968, she was hired by Matt Reese Associates, a Washington, D.C., firm that helped establish campaign headquarters and field offices for politicians, and was one of the first political consulting companies.
 In the fall elections of 1968, Kopechne did work on the re-election campaign of Senator Joseph S. Clark, Jr. (D-PA), who eventually lost.

-She was also assigned to recruit volunteers in Colorado for former Governor Stephen McNichols's run for the Senate against incumbent Senator Peter H. Dominick (R).
+She was also assigned to recruit volunteers in Colorado for former Governor Stephen McNichols's run for the Senate against incumbent Republican Senator Peter H. Dominick.
 McNichols lost his run, and Kopechne returned to Washington, D.C.
 By mid-1969, she had completed work for the eventually successful mayoral campaign of Thomas J. Whelan in Jersey City, New Jersey.
 She was on her way to a successful professional career; one of the political professionals who worked with her in Jersey City characterized her as "an exceptionally hard-working and skillful professional who knew her craft".

 Kopechne lived with three other women in the Washington neighborhood of Georgetown.
 She was a fan of the Boston Red Sox, and of fellow Polish American Carl Yastrzemski.
 She was a devout Roman Catholic, with a demure, serious, "convent school" demeanor, and rarely drank much.